pretalx/pretalx-docker/README.md

 ### Management commands

-The [entrypoint](./context/default/entrypoint.sh) provides convenience commands to run the Container with different processes in the same environment from within the same Image.
+The [entrypoint](./context/default/entrypoint.sh) provides convenience commands to run the Container with different processes from the same image in the same environment.

 - `migrate` launches the database migrations and initiates a `rebuild`.
 - `rebuild` regenerates static Django assets in `$PRETALX_FILESYSTEM_STATIC`, but only once.
 Can be `--force`d.
 - `gunicorn` launches the Gunicorn Python web server to serve Pretalx.
   Can be configured with the `GUNICORN_*` environmental variables mentioned above.
 - `celery` launches the Celery task worker.
-- `cron` launches the Cron daemon to schedule the commands in the [`context/default/crontab`](./context/default/crontab)
+- `cron` launches the Cron daemon to schedule the commands in the [`context/default/crontab`](./context/default/crontab).

 All other commands are passed down to Pretalx.